-Each reporting period, the Company revalues the contingent consideration obligations associated with business combinations to their fair value and record within operating expenses increases in their fair value as contingent consideration expense and decreases in the fair value as contingent consideration income.
+Each reporting period, the Company revalues the contingent consideration obligations associated with business combinations to their fair value and record within operating expenses increases in their fair value as contingent consideration income.
 Changes in contingent consideration result from changes in the assumptions regarding probabilities of successful achievement of related milestones, the estimated timing in which the milestones are achieved and the discount rate used to estimate the fair value of the liability.
 Contingent consideration may change significantly as development of the Company's programs in certain indications progress and additional data are obtained, impacting the Company's assumptions.
 The assumptions used in estimating fair value require significant judgment.
 The use of different assumptions and judgments could result in a materially different estimate of fair value.
 See Note 4, "Fair value measurements," for additional information.